Start playing guitar How to choose a guitar for beginners?

 It is that creepy vibe and the urban mythology surrounding Gothenburg and similarly Sunlight-challenged Nordic places that Fabian Brusk-Jahn mines for inspiration on the EP “In the Dungeons of Bäckabo.”
 And, yes, I know what you expect.
 But, no, thank the wise heavens above, this is not an exercise in Swedish death metal.

-In fact, on the self-titled opening track, Brusk-Jahn’s whistling as he’s lead to the gallows or to whatever other torture device that’s been planted underneath the Gothenburg streets and which has been known to turn the rivers red.
+In fact, on the self-titled opening track, Brusk-Jahn’s whistling as he’s led to the gallows or to whatever other torture device that’s been planted underneath the Gothenburg streets and which has been known to turn the rivers red.

 Actually, Brusk-Jahn has a very good, warm singing voice, and his songwriting relies on sophisticated jazz-influenced folk music.
 One gets the impression that Brusk-Jahn could’ve challenged pop-folk bands like The Lumineers for features in car commercials before Gothenburg got him.